arun-kr-reddy/notes/computer_architecture.md

 - **delayed branching:** delay the execution of a branch by executing later instructions that are always executed regardless of branch direction (delay slots)
 compiler finds delay slot instructions to keep the pipeline full with useful instructions but not easy to fill the delay slots so `NOP` added if compiler cannot find independent instructions
 ![](./media/computer_architecture/delayed_branching.png)
+- **loop unrolling:** replicate loop body multiple times within an iteration, increases speed (by reducing/eliminating loop control logic) at the potential expense of its binary size (space–time tradeoff)
+it is often counterproductive on modern processors as the increased code size can cause more cache misses
 - complex predicates are converted into multiple branches which increases the number of control dependencies
 **predicate combining:** combine predicate operations to feed a single branch instruction instead of having one branch for each
 each predicate stored & operated on using condition registers then a single branch checks the value of combined predicate (using condition registers)